 Each customer provides a signal about their needs and intentions, while the company responds with a relevant and timely message.
 It is sent to the individual customer, and it can be of different types, like images, social media posts, offers, etc. We call this form of messaging “a trigger”.

-These sorts of personalized messages are three to four times more effective than blast messages.
+These sorts of personalization in messages are three to four times more effective than blast messages.
 They can also introduce customers to new products and further enhance their experience.

-Tailored advertising allows sending highly targeted communication to a specified customer.
+Targeted advertising allows sending highly personalized communication to a specified customer.
 It reduces waste by eliminating using more material types of ads.
 Content marketing can be more effective than traditional marketing, and it can also be much cheaper.
-It can even reach more potential customers with a personalized message.
+It can even reach more potential customers with a personalized message and gives you better customer insights.

 TARGETING YOUR AUDIENCE

 Trying to reach everyone usually means that you are not reaching anyone.
 That’s why it’s essential to know your audience and to target it directly.
-The better you understand your market, the more likely you’ll be able to personalize your ads.
+The better you understand your market, the more likely you’ll be able to use personalization on your ads.

 To understand your audience best and to know their behaviours, you should focus on the below steps:

-Don’t be afraid to get highly specific when targeting your focus group.
+Don’t be afraid to use targeted advertising when specifying your target group.
 People outside your target can still buy from you, but they’re not your top focus while creating your marketing strategy.
 Your target market should be created based on audience research, not just a feeling.
 You need to be willing to learn, adapt, and go after the people who want to buy from you.
 Don’t be afraid even if they’re not the customers you initially set out to reach.

 REACHING OUT TO NEW CUSTOMERS